nikhilaravi/react-native-smart-scroll-view/README.md

-# React-native-super-scrolling-form
+# react-native-smart-scroll-view

-Wrapper around React Native ScrollView which handles keyboard events and autoscrolls the text input field so it is positioned above the keyboard.
+Wrapper around React Native ScrollView.

+Handles keyboard events and autoscrolls the view so that the focussed text input field is positioned above the keyboard.

 Use around components with TextInput fields positioned low in the view.